hnes/cpuworker/README.md

 Copyright (C) 2021, by the cpuworker Authors

-Unless otherwise noted, the Veela source files are distributed under the Apache License Version 2.0.
+Unless otherwise noted, the cpuworker source files are distributed under the Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for details.